matthewmueller/rfcs/text/0000-client-generators.md

 A generator, which is implemented in TypeScript, has to adhere to the following convention:

 The generator name equals the npm package name.
+That means if the generator is called `my-typescript-generator` in the `prisma.yml`, then that's the name of the npm package that this generator has to live in.

 The package should have a default export of a class, that extends the `Generator` class of the `prisma-generator` package, which will be a package including the default generators and some other useful utility functions.